AnadyaNair/good-repositories-collection/README.md

 ## Collection of many good repositories on GitHub.

-> Please note: The repositories, their content and images are of the respective owners, The Developer Capsule does not take any ownership of them.
+> Please note: The repositories, their content are of the respective owners, The Developer Capsule does not take any ownership of them.
 This is an open source project and is open for contributions.

 ## Contributing to this collection:
 - [Fork](https://github.com/TheDeveloperCapsule/good-repositories-collection/fork) this repository.